dgis/emu48android/ReadMe.txt

 - Intercept the ESC keyboard key to allow the use of the BACK soft key.
 - Add LCD pixel borders.
 - Add support for the dark theme.
+- Fix issues with Linux build (Fix #11).
+- Remove the non loadable file from the MRU file list (Fix #13).
+- Hide the menu [Default KML script folder] when the default is already displayed (Fix #5).
+- Fix: Overlapping window source position when Background/Offset is not (0,0).

 Version 1.7 (2019-12-12)